jossmoff/jossmoff/README.md

 </a>

 - 🏠 I’m currently living in Nottingham, United Kingdom.
-- 👨‍💻 I’m currently working as a Software Engineer.
+- 👨‍💻 I’m currently working as a Software Engineer at Capital One.
-- 🍺 I’m beer a big fan.
+- 🍺 I’m a big beer fan.
+- 🎧 I can chat your ear off about electronic music.
+- 🔎 I have specialities in automated reasoning and software security.